leonjwu/Computing/README.md

 # Computing Projects

-## Credibility: Some projects below were part of Year 3 Imperial College Mathematics High-Performance Computing Module, in which I ranked 1st in the year
+## Credibility: Some projects below were submitted as part of the Year 3 Imperial College Mathematics High-Performance Computing Module, in which I ranked 1st in the year

 ---